Shree Ganesh Remedies Ltd leads gainers in 'B' group

-Sundaram Multi Pap Ltd, Moschip Technologies Ltd, PTC Industries Ltd and Gujarat Industries Power Co Ltd are among the other gainers in the BSE's 'B' group today, 03 June 2024.
+Excel Realty N Infra Ltd, Heritage Foods Ltd, Anuroop Packaging Ltd and Moschip Technologies Ltd are among the other gainers in the BSE's 'B' group today, 04 June 2024.

-Sundaram Multi Pap Ltd, Moschip Technologies Ltd, PTC Industries Ltd and Gujarat Industries Power Co Ltd are among the other gainers in the BSE's 'B' group today, 03 June 2024.
+Excel Realty N Infra Ltd, Heritage Foods Ltd, Anuroop Packaging Ltd and Moschip Technologies Ltd are among the other gainers in the BSE's 'B' group today, 04 June 2024.

-Sundaram Multi Pap Ltd soared 13.06% to Rs 3.03.
+Excel Realty N Infra Ltd surged 4.11% to Rs 0.76.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 14.49 lakh shares were traded on the counter so far as against the average daily volumes of 4.58 lakh shares in the past one month.
+On the BSE, 3.37 lakh shares were traded on the counter so far as against the average daily volumes of 33.74 lakh shares in the past one month.

-Moschip Technologies Ltd surged 9.98% to Rs 142.2.
+Heritage Foods Ltd soared 2.92% to Rs 438.8.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 4.73 lakh shares were traded on the counter so far as against the average daily volumes of 10.93 lakh shares in the past one month.
+On the BSE, 2.46 lakh shares were traded on the counter so far as against the average daily volumes of 88440 shares in the past one month.

-PTC Industries Ltd rose 9.74% to Rs 9193.2.
+Anuroop Packaging Ltd rose 2.89% to Rs 23.14.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 6506 shares were traded on the counter so far as against the average daily volumes of 1898 shares in the past one month.
+On the BSE, 40002 shares were traded on the counter so far as against the average daily volumes of 26005 shares in the past one month.

-Gujarat Industries Power Co Ltd spurt 8.94% to Rs 194.95.
+Moschip Technologies Ltd gained 2.71% to Rs 146.05.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 1.51 lakh shares were traded on the counter so far as against the average daily volumes of 30832 shares in the past one month.
+On the BSE, 59.39 lakh shares were traded on the counter so far as against the average daily volumes of 10.68 lakh shares in the past one month.

 Powered by Capital Market - Live News